andreaUNAM/cringecentral/live_slug_reaction.md

 Cobb lowered their joint hands to his chest.
 "Everything alright there, partner?"

-*Nothing is alright in several different ways.* "I..." *I never want to ever leave your side again.* *I want you to come with me.* *I want to stay.* *I can't stay.* *If I ever lose you again...*.
+*Nothing is alright in several different ways.* "I..." *I never want to leave your side again.* *I want you to come with me.* *I want to stay.* *I can't stay.* *If I ever lose you again...*.
 There wasn't much space left between him and the Marshal, but he still took a step forwards to make it minimal and pressed his forehead to Cobb's.
 He had yet to explain the significance, but it didn't feel dishonest anymore.
 "I can't ask you to leave your home," he finally said.

 Cobb ran his thumb over the hand he continued to hold against his chest (and didn't have the intention of releasing any time soon).
 "Have you *tried* asking me?"